vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 work and donations).
-(I expect that I could cut down my actual expenses a lot if I weren't working, because rent and health insurance form a large fraction of my expenses outside contract work and donations, but it's also possible that expenses will increase due to other personal circumstances or family responsibilities).
+(I expect that I could cut down my actual expenses a lot if I weren't working, because rent and health insurance form a large fraction of my expenses outside contract work and donations, and moving to a cheaper area could cut these expenses a lot, but it's also possible that expenses will increase due to other personal circumstances or family responsibilities).
 At the current rate of saving, I expect to hit that level in three years.

 ### Immigration status considerations

-I'm currently living in the United States on a H-1B, and have a pending green card applications (I-140 approved, waiting for priority date to become current).
+I'm currently living in the United States on a H-1B, and have a pending green card application (I-140 approved, waiting for priority date to become current).
 Currently, applications from 2009 are being processed for my category (my date is 2019), so if the processing is linear, I expect to wait another ten years.
 However, various sources